jentery/engl230/faq.md

 ## When Will We Meet, and How Is the Course Structured?

-We'll have one Zoom meeting each week: *Tuesdays, from 10:30 to 11:20am.* Weekly Zoom meetings will be dedicated to discussion, not lecture.
+We'll have *one* Zoom meeting each week: *Tuesdays, from 10:30 to 11:20am.* Weekly Zoom meetings will be dedicated to discussion, not lecture, and attendance will be optional.
 I may occasionally treat them as opportunities to clarify materials in the textbook and to address your questions.
 You will be welcome to participate via chat, audio, or video.
-These Zoom meetings will be recorded in case you're unable to attend them.
+My contributions to these Zoom meetings will be recorded in case you're unable to attend them.

 Aside from weekly Zoom meetings, I will hold two optional office hours each week (days and times to be determined).
 They will be open to everyone in the course, and I will use Zoom for those as well.

 All other aspects of "Contemporary Media and Fiction" (English 230) will unfold asynchronously.
-I'll ask you to study (read, watch, listen, or play) a work every week or two.
+I'll ask you to study (read, watch, listen, or play) a work of fiction every week or two.
 The course textbook, much like a lecture, will provide you with terminology and explain approaches to these works.
-It will also include prompts for your blog, for which you'll produce 10-12 entries during the term.
+It will also include prompts for your blog, for which you'll produce 10 entries during the term.
 Chapters in the textbook are available in text and audio formats, meaning you can read and/or listen to them.

 ## How Will We Study Games?
 What If I Cannot or Do Not Want to Play Them?

-I've selected three indie games for us to interpret and discuss.
-They are available across platforms, including Itch, which is DRM-free.
+I've selected four indie games for us to interpret and discuss.
+They are available across platforms, such as Itch, which is DRM-free.
 If you'd rather not purchase or play them, then you're welcome watch no-commentary gameplay videos of them.

 You'll access other formats (including podcasts, animations, and experimental fiction) online, and you can read *Fun Home* in print or on an e-reader.